Sonseca

 Sonseca is a municipality in the province of Toledo, Castile-La Mancha, Spain.
-With a population of 11,328 inhabitants (INE 2024), it is the ninth most populated municipality in the province of Toledo.
+With a population of 11,452 inhabitants (INE 2025), it is the ninth most populated municipality in the province of Toledo.

 Toponomy

-The prefix "son" could derive from the apocope of font, fonte, or fontes, which in turn comes from the Latin fonte sica, meaning dry spring or springs that do not flow, such as the numerous wells found in the orchards of its municipality.
-According to this, it would match populations mentioned in the region during the 11th and 12th centuries, such as Fonte Sicca, Fontes, Selcal, or Fonte de Yuncar.
+The prefix "son" could derive from the apocope of font, fonte, or fontes, which in turn comes from the Latin *fonte sica*, meaning "dry spring" or springs that do not flow, such as the numerous wells found in the orchards of its municipality.
+According to this, it would correspond to populations mentioned in the region during the 11th and 12th centuries, such as Fonte Sicca, Fontes, Selcal, or Fonte de Yuncar.

 Between 1857 and 1960, the municipality was officially named Sonseca con Casalgordo.

 Geography

-The municipality of Sonseca is located in the Province of Toledo, within the autonomous community of Castilla-La Mancha, about 30 km south of the provincial capital, Toledo, and 120 km from Madrid.
+The municipality of Sonseca is located in the province of Toledo, within the autonomous community of Castilla-La Mancha, about 30 km south of the provincial capital, Toledo, and 120 km from Madrid.
 It borders the municipalities of Ajofrín, Orgaz, and Mazarambroz, all of them in the province of Toledo.

-Sonseca is politically part of the Comarca de los Montes de Toledo, with its capital in Los Yébenes.
-Sonseca is the most populated municipality in this comarca.
-Historically and geographically, it belongs to La Sisla, of which it is the capital and main settlement.
+Sonseca is politically part of the Montes de Toledo Comarca, whose capital is Los Yébenes.
+It is the most populated municipality in this comarca.
+Historically and geographically, it belongs to La Sisla, where it serves as the capital and main settlement.

-The municipality covers an area of 60.27 km².
-Its northern altitude is around 754 m above sea level, with slight variations near the Montes de Toledo, where the land gently rises to the south.
+The municipality covers an area of 60.27 km^{2}.
+The altitude in the northern part is around 754 m above sea level, with slight variations near the Montes de Toledo, where the land gently rises to the south.
 Sonseca consists of two main settlements: the town of Sonseca and the hamlet of Casalgordo, located southwest of the municipality.
 Casalgordo was an independent municipality until 1853 and now has a small population.